-Children adopted by same-race parents typically deal with fewer questions about their birth family history than transracially adopted children.
-The transracially adopted child is easily identified as adopted, which often means facing a multitude of questions about his or her adoption and family of origin.
+Children placed with same-race parents typically deal with fewer questions about their birth family history than children who are placed transracially.
+A child in a transracial placement will immediately be identified as being in foster care or as an adoptee.
+This often means facing many questions about his or her story and family of origin.
 As one of our teenagers said to us,